Carrie Lam: Personal life

 In 1984, Carrie married Hong Kong mathematician Lam Siu-por, whom she met while studying at the University of Cambridge.
 He obtained his PhD in mathematics in 1983, under the supervision of Frank Adams.

-Siu-por used to teach at the Chinese University of Hong Kong and retired to England, but has since taught some short courses at the Capital Normal University in Beijing.
+Lam Siu-por used to teach at the Chinese University of Hong Kong and retired to England, but has since taught some short courses at the Capital Normal University in Beijing.
 The couple have two sons, Jeremy Lam Jit-si and Joshua Lam Yeuk-hay, both of whom studied in the United Kingdom.
-Joshua is studying for a PhD in mathematics at Harvard University in the United States.
+Joshua received his PhD in mathematics at Harvard University in the United States.
+Now he is a W2-Professor at the University of Bonn in Germany working on Number Theory and Algebraic Geometry.

 Their eldest son Jeremy joined Xiaomi, an electronics and software company in Beijing in April 2016.
 Her husband and both sons are British citizens, while Lam herself renounced her British citizenship to take up the principal official post in the Hong Kong government in 2007.
 Lam maintained her Catholic faith through her political career; she refused to join the Chinese Communist Party as it would mean renouncing her Catholicism.